idem-lab/syncomat/README.md

 aus_all_cm <- read_csv(url)
 ```

-The following is a synthetic contact matrix for Australia in all
+The following is how the synthetic contact matrix looks for Australia in
-settings, with the columns being “age group from” and the rows being
+all settings, with the columns being “age group from” and the rows being
 “age group to.”

 | age_groups |  \[0,5) | \[5,10) | \[10,15) | \[15,20) | \[20,25) | \[25,30) | \[30,35) | \[35,40) | \[40,45) | \[45,50) | \[50,55) | \[55,60) | \[60,65) | \[65,70) | \[70,75) | \[75,80) | \[80,Inf) |